Baby Sun Rose: Shade-Loving Charmer

 How to Plant

 The rule of thumb when planting any ground cover in the desert is to dig a hole twice as wide as the root ball but no deeper.
-For best results, amend the soil when planting since they prefer moist, neutral soil.
+For best results, amend the soil with compost or a commercial soil mix since baby sun rose prefers moist, neutral soil.

 When to Plant